Homemade almond milk is easier than you think. Here are 3 techniques to learn how to make almond milk that’s clean, flavorful and creamy.

 While your recipe can be as simple as raw almonds and water, I like to use lemon juice, filtered water, sea salt, maple syrup, and vanilla extract as well (and I think you’ll agree).

-- Set a sieve on top of a container.
+Step 2: Set a sieve on top of a container.
 Put cheesecloth on top of that.
-Pour the almond milk through the cheesecloth bag (or a nut sack) with a container underneath to catch the liquid.
+Pour the nut milk through the cheesecloth bag (or a nut sack) with a container underneath to catch the liquid.

 Straining the blender contents isn’t 100% necessary, yet it does remove the pulp which can make the milk taste gritty.
 Some people prefer to use the milk unstrained, so it’s totally up to you!
 I def prefer straining it– it’s incredible and will make you never want to buy store-bought nut milk again.